craftninja/gschool-blog/source/2014-04-14-making-a-ruby-timer.html.markdown

 Whoa!
 More new weirdness!
 So now we extracted that <code>welcome\_message</code>, and since it was so long we did a special <code>+=</code> method to just concatenate that big boy.
 It also makes it much easier to change if we decide to do that.
 And since we have a variable holding that string for Vicky to say, we can "interpolate" that string in line 4.
 To do this, our string needs to be in double quotes, which we have magically done with the <code>%Q{}</code>.
 Then, within that string, we put the variable inside of <code>#{}</code>.
 Kinda magic!
 The sleep command does what you think... just a little 1 second rest for your sweet CPU.
 And look how nice that spacing is... much more readable.

 Oh and did you run that little baby?
 Sweeeeet!
 Looks like a great time to commit to Git and share!
-[Here is mine](https://github.com/craftninja/blog_catsup_timer)!

     $ git init
     $ git status